hafsa-0-abdy/My-first-project-/README.md

 ## slide link
 You can view the slide link on (https://docs.google.com/presentation/d/10qymh5Lmx86MZwE3Bmjc4SebEORtmiNnB3Sv5M-QZVc/edit?usp=sharing)

+## render link
+ You can view the render link on (https://my-first-project-mb6t.onrender.com)

+## git hub link
+ you can view git hub link on (https://hafsa-0-abdy.github.io/My-first-project-/)

 ## Known Bugs
 It works perfectly okay no known bugs at this time.You can report any isssues you encounter.